aaperal/bike-safety/README.md

 ## Directories and Files
 * bikesafety-data-wrangling.ipynb - Notebook used to brainstorm model structure and create associated data files
 * bikesafety-data-wrangling.py - Notebook (identical to data wrangling notebook) saved as python file
-* hourly_visits_by_station_daily_sf.csv - CSV file with number of visits recorded for every SF station, at hourly points every day.
+* hourly_visits_by_station_daily_sf.csv - Unzip the compressed file to get a CSV file with number of visits recorded for every SF station, at hourly points every day.
 This CSV can be directly loaded into a pandas dataframe.
 This was the main output of the python data wrangling notebook.